GaryNg03/garyng03.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an undergraduate student at Institute of Mathematics and Statistics in Lanzhou University and about to have my master degree at Capital Normal University.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Algebraic Number Theory** Especially those related to Galois theory .
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Arithmetic Geometry**

 ## News